 Built in 1870, this light is now maintained by Peninsula Township and short-term keepers are allowed to live in the lighthouse.
 It is half way between the North Pole and the Equator exactly on the 45th parallel.
 It was decommissioned in 1933.
-Hours are 10am to 5pm, daily, April - October and weekends only November - December.
+Hours are 10am to 5pm, daily, May - October and weekends only November.
+Park, beach and trails always open.
 Self-guided tours are available seven days a week from which includes access to the tower.
 To confirm these times call first.
 Available at no charge is the Hessler Log Cabin, a restored turn of the century log cabin on the lighthouse grounds.
-Adults - $5, Children - $3, Children five and under - free.
+Adults - $4, Children - $2, Children five and under - free.
 Grounds open, dwelling/tower open in season.